aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 `Encrypt <https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html>`_
 and `Decrypt <https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html>`_
 calls to encrypt and decrypt data.
-We'll also set an appropriate encryption context, and observe some of the subtle pitfalls in using KMS directly.
+We'll also set an appropriate encryption context, and observe some of the subtle constraints when using KMS directly.

 The KMS SDK API
 ---------------